Wilhelmina Powlett, Duchess of Cleveland: Biography

-Lady Wilhelmina Stanhope was the third child and only daughter of Philip Henry Stanhope, 4th Earl Stanhope (1781-1855), FRS, and his wife, Hon.
+Lady Wilhelmina Stanhope was born in Mayfair, the third child and only daughter of Philip Henry Stanhope, 4th Earl Stanhope (1781-1855), FRS, and his wife, Hon.
 Catherine Lucy Smith, daughter of Robert Smith, 1st Baron Carrington.
-Her first name was Catherine, but she was known by one of her middle names in order to distinguish her from her mother.
+She was known as Wilhelmina to distinguish her from her mother.

-She was the mother of Archibald Primrose, 5th Earl of Rosebery, who was Queen Victoria's prime minister for 15 months from March 1894.
-In 1837 at the time of Victoria's accession, Lady Wilhelmina was reputedly the most beautiful woman at court.
-She was a Maid of Honour at the Queen's coronation, and served as a bridesmaid at her wedding to Prince Albert.
+At the time of Queen Victoria's accession, the 18-year-old Lady Wilhelmina was regarded as one of the most beautiful woman at court.
+She was a train-bearer at the queen's coronation in 1838, and served as a bridesmaid at her wedding to Prince Albert in 1840.